-- More than 50% of the people infected with SARS-CoV-2 are asymptomatic or have only a mild case (i.e. they have no illness).
+- More than 50% of the people infected with SARS-CoV-2 are asymptomatic or have only a mild case (i.e. they have no serious illness).

 - They can identify the geographical origin of the strains by the genetic differences (mutations) between the different strains.

 Furthermore, researchers in China have identified a mutant strain of SARS-CoV-2 which appears to be less pathogenic than most strains infecting people.
-This strain (ZJ01) had single nucleotide mutations in a key functional gene that made it less able to spread through the body.
+The strain (ZJ01) had single nucleotide mutations in a key functional gene that made it less able to spread through the body.
 A recent pre-print paper from Singapore has described a mutant strain of SARS-CoV-2 with a 382 nucleotide deletion that was found in a cluster of patients in one of their hospitals.
 An even more recent paper from China found 11 of strains of SARS-CoV-2 with variation in pathogenicity in cell culture.

-This data suggests a simple and testable hypothesis – there are natural strains of SARS-CoV-2 in the world that have mutated to be non-pathogenic (asymptomatic), but are still infective and will provide immunity to the more pathogenic (deadly) strains.
+This data suggests a simple and testable hypothesis – there are natural strains of SARS-CoV-2 in the world that have mutated to be non-pathogenic (asymptomatic or mild), but which are still infective and will provide immunity to the more pathogenic (deadly) strains.

-How do we find the attenuated SARS-CoV-2 strains?
+How do we find an attenuated SARS-CoV-2 strain?

-This approach is cheap (a couple of hundreds of dollars a virus strain) and quick (a week or less).
-With almost no effort or cost we could sequence a few thousand viral strains, or even tens of thousands of strains, from positive swab sample from asymptomatic and/or mild case until we find a virus strain with the right mutations to make it harmless and which could work like a vaccine to protect us from the dangerous strains.
-We would know that this strain can still reproduce in people and lead to immunity, but not make people seriously ill.
+This approach is cheap (a couple of hundreds of dollars per virus strain) and quick (a week or less).
+With little cost we could sequence a few thousand viral strains, or even tens of thousands of strains, from positive swab sample from asymptomatic and/or mild case until we find a virus strain with the right mutations to make it harmless and which could work like a vaccine to protect us from the dangerous strains.
+We would know from epidemiology that this strain can still reproduce in people and lead to immunity, but not make people seriously ill.

 What viral mutations are we looking for in a good non-pathogenic viral strain?

 We would ideally be looking for a virus strain with a large(ish) deletion in an essential viral gene like the strain found in Singapore (unfortunately this strain is too dangerous to use as it put people into hospital).
-This sort of mutation is easy to spot in the SARS-CoV-2 genome data, and because the genetic information has been removed, it makes the virus very unlikely to be able to mutate back into a dangerous strain.
-Ideally, the strain identified will have infected a number of other people in the local area too so we can know it is safe from the epidemiological data.
+This sort of deletion mutation is easy to spot in the SARS-CoV-2 genome data, and because the genetic information has been removed, it makes the virus unlikely to be able to mutate back into a dangerous strain.
+Ideally, the strain identified will have infected a large number of other people in the local area so we can know it is safe from the epidemiological data.
 This will be important for getting regulatory approval to use the strain.

 Has this ever been done before?

 Yes.
-The polio, measles, rubella, mumps, and chicken pox vaccines are all live attenuated viruses.
+The polio, measles, rubella, mumps, and chickenpox vaccines are all live attenuated viruses.
 Even something as dangerous as smallpox was controlled in the 18th century using a variation of this idea called Variolation.
 The idea was the doctor would deliberately infect you with a less harmful strain of smallpox (often at a low dose) to make you immune to the more deadly strains of smallpox.
 Of course, they didn’t know how this approach worked in the 18th century, but it was still very effective and millions of people were saved from dying from smallpox by it.

-Some people have been calling dosing with a low dose of the virus variolation, this is not what we think Variolation was, but this is a complex topic.
-While such a low-dose approach might make the COVID-19 less dangerous to the person being infected, it doesn’t make the virus any less dangerous for those around you that you might infect.
-Such an approach could also not be used on the vulnerable leaving them exposed to the illness.
+Some people have been calling using a low dose of the virus Variolation, this is not what we think Variolation was, but this is a complex topic.
+While such a low-dose approach of the dangerous strain might make the COVID-19 less dangerous to the person being deliberately infected, it doesn’t make the virus any less dangerous for those around you that you might infect later.
+Such an approach could also not be used on the vulnerable, leaving them exposed to the illness.
 There is no reason in principle that the low dose idea couldn’t be combined with the attenuated strain idea and it might even be a very good idea.

 What are the risks?

-We have a choice of taking some small risk now, or face the certainty of a much worse problem later.
-Time to accept some risk and do something.
+We have a choice of taking some risks now, or face the certainty of a much worse problem later.
+Time to accept some risk and do something now.